jgitlin-p21/chef-server/terraform/aws/scenarios/omnibus-chef-backend/README.md

 # Omnibus Chef Backend

-This directory contains the Terraform code used to instantiate three Chef Backend servers followed by a Chef Infra Server utilizing an Omnibus built artifact downloaded from `$upgrade_version_url` as the install package.
+This directory contains the Terraform code used to instantiate three Chef Backend servers followed by a CINC Infra Server utilizing an Omnibus built artifact downloaded from `$upgrade_version_url` as the install package.

-The Chef Infra Server will receive a `/etc/opscode/chef-server.rb` configuration file that is setup to use the Chef Backend servers.
+The CINC Infra Server will receive a `/etc/opscode/cinc-server.rb` configuration file that is setup to use the Chef Backend servers.

-Once both servers are installed and configured, the pedant tests are run against the Chef Infra Server.
+Once both servers are installed and configured, the pedant tests are run against the CINC Infra Server.